rakeshsingh/gullycricket/README.md

 # gullycricket
-Gully Cricket Network
+Gully Cricket Club - A social network for amateur cricketers

-* Procfile is for foreman to work
-* requirments.txt is the list of all pip packages required for this project